-1940s to 2000s

-Since then, there have been efforts in Australia, China, and the United States to breed perennial wheat, including by Washington State University, Coit Suneson at the University of California-Davis, and Tim Peters.
+1940s to 2000s Since then, there have been efforts in Australia, China, and the United States to breed perennial wheat, including by Washington State University, Coit Suneson at the University of California-Davis, and Tim Peters.
 In addition to breeding a new perennial crop, inspiration for performing crosses between annual wheat and its perennial relatives comes from developing a dual-purpose grain and forage crop and hopes to transfer disease resistance from perennial relatives to annual wheat.

-At The Land Institute, work on perennial wheat was started in 2001 by Stan Cox and Lee DeHaan, while they also worked on other perennial crops.
+At The Land Institute, work on perennial wheat was started in 2001 by Stan Cox and Lee DeHaan.